State's increased cases 9,720, back-to-back under 10k: deaths up 153 vs. 129 day before

 No. 4 Mexico: 530 deaths Sunday three days after record 1,803 deaths for a total of 149,614 in fourth place.
 Cases: 10,872 three days after record 22,339.

-Sweden, which has been doing "herd immunity," no data for the weekend and is at 11,005.
-Neighboring Norway no deaths for third day in row to remain as 544, as well as 154 more cases.
+Sweden, which has been doing "herd immunity," no data since Friday and is at 11,005.
+Neighboring Norway 4 deaths to rise to 548, as well as 233 more cases.

 China: the original epicenter of the world, reported one death one week ago Thursday after announcing only one since April 27, a new verification on May 17, and is 47th behind Croatia with 4,635.
 China added 124 cases Monday.